desyncr/neovim/README.md

 ```

-In `nvim` AstroNvim repository will be cloned.
+AstroNvim repository will be cloned in `nvim`.
 This directory should not be modified.
 All personal configurations should be located in `astronvim`.

 ### Install AstroNvim

-- Backup previous nvim configurations
+- Backup previous nvim configurations:

 ```